thegamingden/the-ends-of-the-matrix/src/crunch/programs_and_complex_forms.md

 A non-metahuman brain always is considered to have an optimized defense against any B type program that was not specifically written for the type of creature that it is.
 You cannot use hacking on the fly or threading to bypass that particular problem without very specialized skills and talents.
-So for example, a character who was attempting to use seize on a dragon or a shapeshifter would have their first two hits canceled automatically simply due to the alien neurophysiology.
+So, for example, a character who was attempting to use seize on a dragon or a shapeshifter would have their first two hits canceled automatically simply due to the alien neurophysiology.
 Ghouls are considered metahumans for this purpose.